prysmaticlabs/documentation/website/docs/partials/_jwt-generation-partial.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The connection between your beacon node and execution node needs to be authenticated when formed over HTTP.
-To authenticate the HTTP connection between beacon node / execution node, a **JWT token** is needed.
-[JWT tokens](https://jwt.io/) are an industry-standard way to form a secure connection between two parties.
-Generating a JWT token will allow your beacon node to form an authenticated HTTP connection with your execution node.
+To authenticate the HTTP connection between beacon node / execution node, a [JWT token](https://jwt.io/) is needed.
 There are several ways to generate this JWT token:

  - Use an online generator like [this](https://seanwasere.com/generate-random-hex/).
 Copy and paste this value into a `jwt.hex` file.
  - Use a utility like OpenSSL to create the token via command: `openssl rand -hex 32 | tr -d "\n" > "jwt.hex"`.